Angular-Dynamic-Hooks/Documentation/documentation/how-to-use.md

 };
 ```

-Every `DynamicHookComponent` will then use them by default (unless locally overwritten).
+Every <a href="https://github.com/Angular-Dynamic-Hooks/ngx-dynamic-hooks/blob/1a94c3517235a2b2d571379d1cfce88958cb3f66/projects/ngx-dynamic-hooks/src/lib/components/dynamicHooksComponent.ts" target="_blank">`DynamicHooksComponent`</a> will then use them by default (unless locally overwritten).
 Now we can pass just the `content`-input:

 ```html
 <ngx-dynamic-hooks [content]="content"></ngx-dynamic-hooks>